munificent/craftinginterpreters/book/the-lox-language.md

 Turning every statement into an expression forces you to answer a few hairy questions like that.
 In return, you eliminate some redundancy.
 C has both blocks for sequencing statements, and the comma operator for sequencing expressions.
-It has both the `if` statement and the `?:` conditional operator to accomplish the same thing in either an expression or statement context.
+It has both the `if` statement and the `?:` conditional operator.
 If everything was an expression in C, you could unify each of those.

 Languages that do away with statements usually also feature **implicit returns** -- a function automatically returns whatever value its body evaluates to without